YouTube – A-10 Warthog

 The origins of the A-10 Warthog, officially the A-10 Thunderbolt II, originally produced by Fairchild Republic, trace back to around 1970.
-At the time, the U.S.A.F. wanted a ground attack aircraft capable of going up against the heaviest armor of the Soviet Union.
+First of all, at the time, the U.S.A.F. wanted a ground attack aircraft capable of going up against the heaviest armor of the Soviet Union.

 Fighter planes used in the ground attack role proved vulnerable to enemy fire during the Korean and Vietnam wars.
-The U.S.A.F. wanted a dedicated ground attack aircraft that could take punishment from enemy fire, deliver a heavy weapons load, and bring its crew back unharmed.
+For that reason, the U.S.A.F. wanted a dedicated ground attack aircraft that could take punishment from enemy fire, deliver a heavy weapons load, and therefore bring its crew back unharmed.

-The A-10 Warthog was the answer that the U.S.A.F. was looking for.
+Certainly, the A-10 Warthog is the answer that the U.S.A.F. was looking for.
 They deliver a powerful punch, can carry a heavy weapons load, can deliver their ordnance with accuracy, can withstand punishment, and bring their crews home safe and sound.

-The A-10 Warthog was specifically designed to fly low-level missions against enemy armor and artillery in a battlefield environment.
+Above all, the A-10 Warthog was specifically designed to fly low-level missions against enemy armor and artillery in a battlefield environment.
 It has large control surfaces on wings which produce a great amount of lift at slow speeds.
-The combination provides the aircraft with excellent maneuverability while carrying heavy loads.
+As a result, the combination provides the aircraft with excellent maneuverability while carrying heavy loads.
 Unlike conventional fighter aircraft, due to its short take off and landing distances, the A-10 can operate near front lines on short, unfinished landing strips.

-The turbofan jet engines of the A-10 Warthog are very efficient.
-This permits a long mission loiter time.
+The turbofan jet engines of the A-10 Warthog are very efficient therefore this permits a long mission loiter time.
 In addition, the heat signature of the engines is less than that of turbojet engines.
 This makes them less vulnerable to attack from heat seeking missiles.
-Location of the engines is high in the rear fuselage, also giving them protection from ground fire.
+Location of the engines is high in the rear fuselage, hence giving them protection from ground fire.

-The ground attack A-10 Warthog was first deployed in 1977, primarily in Europe.
+The A-10 Warthog was first deployed in 1977, primarily in Europe.
 It was in combat against Iraqi forces during the Gulf War in 1991 when neutralizing over 1,200 enemy artillery batteries, over 1,000 tanks, and some 2,000 vehicles.
-It was in action in Bosnia and Herzegovinia from 1994 to 1995 and again in 1999.
+It was in action in Bosnia and Herzegovina from 1994 to 1995 and again in 1999.

 The A-10 was also used in support of the 2003 United States invasion of Iraq.
 Most recently they have conducted missions in Afghanistan and Libya.

-Wowplanes has an A-10 Warthog with a wingspan of 74 in.
+Wowplanes has a RC A-10 Warthog with a wingspan of 74 in.
 It is available in kit form.